 Can I Still Sell My Puppies Online, Privately Or Through A Pet Shop?

-- Yes.
-However, from 26 May 2017, if you sell a dog or puppy through a pet shop or retailer, they must use the Supply Number identifying you as the Breeder.
+Yes.
+However, if you sell a dog or puppy through a pet shop or retailer, they must use the Supply Number identifying you as the Breeder.

 Penalties And Reporting

-- Yes.
-It is an offence if you fail to register as a Breeder and you are giving away, supplying, selling or advertising your dogs’ puppies born on or after 26 May 2017.
+Yes.
+It is an offence if you fail to register as a Breeder and you are giving away, supplying, selling or advertising your dogs’ puppies.

-- For further information, please call the Department of Agriculture and Fisheries on 13 25 23 or visit their website https://www.daf.qld.gov.au/.
+For further information, please call the Department of Agriculture and Fisheries on 13 25 23 or visit their website at www.daf.qld.gov.au.